brianom95/brianom95.github.io/_posts/2022-04-30-vancouver-marathon.md

 With other friends Anthony, Antonella, Sinéad, Aidan and Luke in the city too it was setup to be a great trip.
 A convenient flight via Heathrow, followed by an inconvenient random Covid test had me welcomed to Canada.
 Thirty minutes later I was at the house for a lovely evening meeting his housemates.

 Collecting race packs from the expo on Saturday was fun.
 They had samples of the aid station food and drinks along with other free stuff.
 After that we walked for hours exploring the city, saw the steam clock and took the Aquabus (which Luke drives) to Granville Island for lunch and donuts.
-We met Oisin and the highlight of the day was Cirque de Soleis which blew my mind.
+We met Oisín and the highlight of the day was Cirque de Soleis which blew my mind.
 Only a week before I said I'd love to see this, with no idea their tour was here.
 I would highly recommend it to anyone.

 <p align="center" width="100%">
     <img width="400" src="/images/van1.webp">